robeiain/ite532-jenkins-labs/continuous-delivery/chapters/040_creating_first_job.md

   3. Add job description. e.g., "Our first Jenkins Job".

-  4. Skip Source Code Management and Build Triggers, and scroll down to **Build** configurations.
+  4. Skip Source Code Management, Build Triggers and Build Environment, and scroll down to **Build** configurations.

-  5. From "Add Build Step" select **Execute Shell** and provide commands to execute.
+  5. From "Build Step" select **Execute Shell** and provide commands to execute.
 Since this is a  mock job, you could provide following sample code,

 ```
 #!/bin/bash